 If everything is complete and correct, the Tribunal will write to you to let you know that your appeal has been accepted and can now be considered.
 The Tribunal will also tell Immigration New Zealand that you have made an appeal.
 You do not need to do anything more at this stage.

-If your appeal is not complete and correct, the Tribunal cannot accept it and will let you know immediately.
-We will return it to you so you can correct it and send it in again if there is still time (see section 1.1 for the deadline).
+If your appeal is not complete and correct, we will return it to you so you can correct it and send it in again if there is still time (see section 1.3 for the deadline).

 3.2 Preparation